Universalism: Christianity

-The fundamental idea of Christian universalism is universal reconciliation – that all humans will eventually receive salvation.
+The fundamental idea of Christian universalism is universal reconciliation – that all humans will ultimately receive salvation and be reconciled to God.
 They will eventually enter God's kingdom in Heaven, through the grace and works of the Lord Jesus Christ.
-Christian universalism teaches that an eternal Hell does not exist, and that it was not what Jesus had taught.
-They point to historical evidence showing that some early fathers of the church were universalists, and attribute the origin of the idea of hell as eternal to mistranslation, as well as many Bible verses, to argue that historically the concept of eternal hell is not supported either in Judaism or early Christianity.
+Christian universalists hold that an everlasting hell does not exist (though most believe there is a temporary hell of some kind), and that unending torment was not what Jesus taught.
+They point to historical evidence showing that many early fathers of the church were universalists and attribute the origin of the idea of hell as eternal punishment to mistranslation.
+They also appeal to many texts of Scripture to argue that the concept of eternal hell is not biblically or historically supported either in Judaism or early Christianity.

-Universalists cite numerous biblical passages which reference the salvation of all beings.
-In addition, they argue that an eternal hell is both unjust, and against the nature and attributes of a loving God.
+Universalists cite numerous biblical passages which reference the salvation of all beings (such as Jesus' words in John 12:31-32, and Paul's words in Romans 5:18-19).
+In addition, they argue that an eternal hell is both unjust and contrary to the nature and attributes of a loving God.